 Test the Vertex configuration

-After completing the configuration, your Magento store is connected to Vertex Cloud.
+After completing the configuration, your store is connected to Vertex Cloud.
 Visit the Vertex Cloud Help Center to review your settings in more detail, and to learn how to enter test transactions, generate returns, and run reports.

 Vertex Cloud has excellent documentation with videos to help you come up to speed.
 When your testing is complete and you are ready, you can Go Live with the click of a button.